microsoft/atlas-design/site/src/components/accordion.md

 # Accordion

-The Accordion component contains a disclosure widget, where information is only visible when the element is toggled to an "open" state.
-A Summary or label must be provided using the `<summary>` element.
+Accordion is a component for grouping sections of related content that can be opened or closed.
+Accordion is built on top of the `<details>` HTML element.

 ## Usage

 Here is an example of a standard `.accordion` usage.
-By default `<details>` elements are closed on page load and toggle open or closed when the user clicks the `<summary>`.
+By default, accordion items are closed and allow multiple items to be open at once.

 ```html
 <details class="accordion">